 Allow biscotti to cool on the racks to prevent breaking and to harden.

-I hope you try and love these biscotti as much as my family does!
-Support your favorite food bloggers by rating recipes, and starting your Amazon shopping by clicking on a link in a food blog.
-As Amazon associates, I and many other food bloggers earn a small commission (at no cost to the shopper) on qualifying purchases.
+I hope you try and love these biscotti as much as my family does! *As an Amazon Associate I earn from qualifying purchases.
+Support your favorite food bloggers by rating or liking our recipes, or start your Amazon shopping from a link on a food blog.
+The blogger receives a small commission, at NO cost to you.